OleksiyAnokhin/OxfordIDN_Training_Interactive-Viz-with-R/README.md

 # Working with these materials

 During the course you will need the materials in this repository ([https://github.com/ox-it/OxfordIDN-Training-Interactive-Viz-with-R](https://github.com/ox-it/OxfordIDN-Training-Interactive-Viz-with-R)).
+Here's a short URL [https://goo.gl/065SF8](https://goo.gl/065SF8).

 Click on "Clone or download" and select "Download as ZIP".
 Ensure to unzip the folders to a convenient location.